Access Your Supports Group Therapy Programs

 The program provides a small group environment to practice key foundation abilities and activities most common at school, including – writing and drawing, playing ball games, making new friends, looking after your belongings, listening to others and problem solving when learning becomes tricky.

-The group will also include snack and lunch time, recess, songs and a whole lot of fun!
+The program will also include snack, gross motor, songs and a whole lot of fun!

 Group sizes are limited to ensure that each child receives the individual focus of our experienced therapists.
 Your child will also undergo a brief screening assessment to determine current skill levels ensuring they will be matched with children of a similar skill level.
 At the end of the program parents /carers will receive an individualised report on their child’s strengths/areas of challenge, and practical strategies for home and School.